Overview of Massachusetts Testing Requirements

 Academic PreK-12 Licenses

 This entails the approval of two alternative assessments from ETS with specific eligibility requirements.
-The assessments will be accepted through a pilot period for educators who meet specific eligibility requirements.
+The assessments will be accepted for educators who meet specific eligibility requirements.
 The approved assessments include:

 - English to Speakers of Other Languages (5362)